 So, Just Eat bought Hungry House and Skip The Dishes, Delivery Hero bought Food Panda so what your seeing is literally just one of them in each market now.
 Now, because its only one that’s going to allow them to increase the commission that they charge.
 And we think that’s one of the factors that going to occur next year will be an increase in the commissions that these guys are charging.

-If you look in Australia, Just Eat paid $865 million dollars for Menulog it was a priced for earnings to ratio, I dunno, crazy like 271 to 1 .
+If you look in Australia, Just Eat paid $865 million dollars for Menulog it was a priced for earnings to ratio, I don’t know, crazy like 271 to 1.
 That’s insane particularly when you think that those guys had pretty much most of the market.
 I’m not sure that they have added, they haven’t doubled the number of restaurants that they’ve got on their books.
-For them to be able to get that, normally it’s like a PL ratio you’re normally looking at a ratio of 10 to 1 . they need to increase their profit, massively.
+For them to be able to get that, normally it’s like a PL ratio you’re normally looking at a ratio of 10 to 1.
+They need to increase their profit, massively.
 So, commission is one of the big things that they can do to do that.

 The Rise of Delivery Only Restaurant Trends in 2017